 RuralPlus is the farming and agribusiness insurance division of Rural & General Insurance Broking Pty Ltd “RGIB” which specialises in providing insurance for all types of farming and agribusiness.
 For details about agribusiness insurance: Click to go to Agribusiness

 We cater for most types of farming enterprises across Australia including for:-

 As a farmer, you know all about the unpredictable nature of running a business which involves large areas of land, livestock, machinery and vehicles; and so do we.
 Farming & Agribusiness Insurance

 Indeed, our rural heritage goes back to the days of the Farmers & Graziers Cooperative Insurance Company “FGC” established in 1917; and which agriculture has changed a lot in that time, our traditional values based on service and integrity remain the same.

-Because of the multi-risk nature of farming the insurance industry has developed a standardised range of typical ‘head policies’ often packaged together in what is colloquially known as a ‘Farm Pack’ .
+Because of the multi-risk nature of farming, the insurance industry has developed a standard range of typical ‘head policies’ often packaged together in what is colloquially known as a ‘Farm Pack’ .
 But, despite the generic naming, each insurance company’s polices often contain very different wording, limits and levels of cover, which can leave the unsuspecting farmer uninsured in certain events.

 Typically Farm Packs will include the following options:-